-An issuer's dental plan must satisfy the following criteria to become certified as a QDP offered through the Exchange.
+An issuer's dental plan must satisfy the following criteria by the deadlines specified in the plan certification timeline to become certified as a QDP offered through the Exchange.

 2.2.1 LICENSED AND GOOD STANDING

 An issuer must have unrestricted authority to write its authorized lines of business in Washington in order to be considered "in good standing" and to offer a QDP through the Exchange.